lume/lume/README.md

 ## Getting involved

-There's various ways to get involved!
+There are various ways to get involved!

 - Visit the [documentation](//lume.io/docs) and make something awesome!
 - Submit fixes or new features to any packages or the website!
 See the